Customizing the dashboard (home page)

 With a record selected:

 7. Select Save and publish to save the changes and publish them on the front end.
-Optionally, you can select Preview to preview how the layout block will look like in the front end.
+Optionally, if you were editing the page, you can select Save and preview to preview how the page will look like on the front end.

 Simple content page